MYavuzYAGIS/AssemblyNotes/IntermediateX86asm/intermediateX86Notes.md

 Stack segments are data segments which must be read/write segments.
 Loading the SS register with a segment sleector for a nonwritable data segment generates a general-protection exception(#GP)

+hardware uses the SS for data access.
+All the data and all the frame is sort if within the SS.

 - `DS` ==> Data Segment

+Data register is the register that holds and acts on data. rep movs or rep stos for example moves data back and forth between DS and ES.